 The healthcare landscape is evolving and changing rapidly, making it more important to measure what is providing value and what is not.
-In the desire to find out what’s really working, it can become too easy to collect massive amounts of data – much of which doesn’t ultimately matter.
-With that in mind, the real goal should be to collect only the most important areas of data, and use those metrics to find what makes a practice profitable and what should be changed.
+With that in mind, the real goal should be to collect only the most important areas of data and use those metrics to find what makes a practice profitable and what should be changed.

 1. First-Pass Rate of Resolution

 Claims can and should get paid the first time they are submitted.
 The more of them are resolved on the first pass, the more money the practice makes more easily.
 This can be calculated by taking the total number of claims paid and dividing them by the total number of claims submitted.
 If that number is 90% or higher, the physician has a good first-pass rate of resolution.
 It’s a reflection of revenue-cycle process management and how effective that is over time.